nielsberglund/nielsblogsource/content/drafts/building-an-event-management-system-with-claude-code-part-10---email-infrastructure-with-brevo-mcp.md

 ## Creating Our First Email Template

-So how do we go about creating a Brevo template?
-Before diving in on that, what templates would we need for our **Data & AI Community Day Durban** events?
-Once again, I turned to Claude Code for guidance:
+How do we create a Brevo template?
+Before diving into that, what templates would we need for our **Data & AI Community Day Durban** events?
+Once again, I turned to Claude Code for guidance, and Claude Code responded:

 ```
 ● Based on the Data & AI Community Day Durban workflow (Quicket registrations, Sessionize speakers, ~300 attendees,